PRECIOUS-Gold hits 6-week low as equities weaken, dollar firms

 “This is really causal to gold’s decline.
 We’re likely to see some support around the 1,700 level, but right now I’d characterise the market as being in a trading range, with some downward pressure within that.”

-Attention is now turning to the meeting of the U.S. Federal Reserve in Washington on Tuesday and Wednesday.
+Attention is now turning to the two-day meeting of the U.S. Federal Reserve in Washington.
 While the Fed is not expected to add to last month’s QE pledge, its comments will be closely watched for clues on the next direction of policy.

 The Fed explicitly tied its $40 billion a month programme to the health of the U.S. jobs market.
 While some recent data have been encouraging, the jobless rate remains elevated at 7.8 percent.